icons8/lunacy-docs/docs/interface.md

 * Adding pages
 * Changing the order of pages
 * Renaming pages
-* Duplicating pages and their content
+* Duplicating pages with their content
-* Copying and pasting pages and their content between documents
+* Copying and pasting pages with their content between documents
 * Deleting pages

 To add a new page to the document: